Armenian Genocide Still an Open Wound for Middle Eastern Christians

 This month a hundred years ago, one of the biggest dramas in modern history began.
-A drama that is still vivid in the collective Armenian and Syriac mind: the Armenian Genocide.
+A drama that is still vivid in the collective Armenian and Syriac mind: the Armenian the deliberate killing of a large group of people, especially those of a particular ethnic group or nation..
 An estimated 1.5 million Armenian and Syriac Christians were killed in the years surrounding the First World War.
 As the atrocities committed by the Ottoman rulers never were recognized by the successive Turkish governments as ‘genocide’, the wound of that period is still open and fresh for the Armenians.
 Many Armenian and Syriac Christians now live displaced and scattered across the Middle East.
 The advance of extremist Islamic armed groups causes many of them to there will be a repeat of history.
 We spoke with two Armenian Christians about the impact the genocide has on their life 100 years later.

 Makruhi is now living in Iraq where she teaches Sunday school workers.
 Trauma counselor Kyla lives in Cyprus.
 She often trains groups on trauma awareness throughout the Middle East.

 Makruhi speaks with passion and outrage about what happened to the Armenian people.
 As I meet with this teacher in her Iraqi office with the fighters of the self-proclaimed Islamic State just a half hour drive away by car, she shows on a map of the Middle East where her family was living and to which part they were driven a century ago.

 Kyla speaks softly; she takes time to think before she answers a question.
 But she shows the same passion and connection with the subject.
 I speak with her just before she starts a week of trauma counseling for a group of Christian workers.

 Can you tell us what happened to your family during the period of the genocide?